HenryDayHall/CORSIKA8/CONTRIBUTING.md

 ## Coding rules

-  - Code may not introduce any compiler errors, or warnings (latter: on current CI runners)
+  - Warnings should be fixed, when they appear on the system(s) currently used by the CI, by altering the code unless the warning originates from third-party code and cannot be fixed.
+In that case, the warning should be locally silenced with appropriate pragmas or by locally turning off warnings for that translation unit.
-  - All unit tests must succeed (minimally) on the specified systems/configurations on gitlab-ci.
+  - All unit tests must succeed on the specified systems/configurations on gitlab-ci.
 If tests fail, code is not merged.
+  - The unit test code coverage should not decrease due to a new merge request.
-  - We use C++17 concepts wherever useful and helpful
+  - We use C++17 features wherever useful and helpful.
   - On any major error or malfunction we throw an exception.
 This is needed and required for complex physics and shower debugging.
   - We never catch exceptions for error handling, there might be very few special exceptions from this.
 We need to discuss such cases.
   - Everything that should not change should be ```const```
   - Everything that does not need to be visible to the outside of a class/struct should be `private` or `protected`
   - We prefer the use of references, wherever useful
-  - There cannot be any pointer in the interface of any class or object exposed to outside users, there might be (technical) pointers for very special cases inside of classes.
+  - There cannot be any raw pointer in the interface of any class or object exposed to outside users, there might be (technical) raw pointers for very special cases inside of classes.
+  - (member)functions that do something (are not just getters/setters), model actions or transformations, and should therefore be verbs.
+Classes are nouns.
   - When you contribute new code, or extend existing code, at the same time provide unit-tests for all functionality.
   - When you contribute new physics algorithms, in addition you also need to provide a validation module (this is still TBD what exactly this means)
   - Code must be documented with `doxygen` commands extensively -> MAKE THIS INVESTMENT OF YOUR TIME EARLY, IT REALLY HELPS